Automattic/jetpack/docs/development-environment.md

 ## Unit-testing

-Jetpack includes several [unit tests](https://github.com/Automattic/jetpack/tree/master/tests) that you can run in your local environment before to submit a new Pull Request.
+Jetpack includes several [unit tests](https://github.com/Automattic/jetpack/tree/master/tests) that you can run in your local environment before submitting a new Pull Request.

 To get started, you can follow the instructions [here](https://phpunit.de/getting-started.html) to install PHPUnit on your machine.
 If you are running a recent version of [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) then Jetpack will automatically detect your wordpress-develop install and you can just run `phpunit` directly.